During Pregnancy

 Pregnancy hormones can trigger headaches in some patients.
 This may be especially true if you were prone to headaches before you got pregnant.
 Some patients have headaches related to vision changes during pregnancy.
 In these cases, adjusting the eyeglass prescription may help.

 Early in pregnancy, hormones can cause you to urinate more frequently than usual.
-They also relax the muscles in your genital area, which can lead to leakage of urine.
 Later, your baby's weight puts pressure on the bladder, which can also cause frequency and leakage.
 Don't be concerned about going to the bathroom a lot, unless there is pain or burning when you use the bathroom.
 If this happens, be sure to call for advice — you could have an infection.
-If urine leakage becomes a severe or ongoing problem, now or in the future, please be sure to tell your provider.
-Treatments are available that help many women.

 Hormones cause your breasts to get larger during pregnancy, and can also sometimes cause fluid to leak from your breasts.
 Wear a support bra in the right size.
 Make sure the bra fits well.